Pascal-Benink/NASCAR_Python/README.md

 1. download the code
 2. open the code in your code editor (Visual studio code, Pycharm ect.)
 3. use requirements.txt to install all packages using: pip install -r requirements. txt in the terminal
+4. copy the .env.examle content and place it in a new file called .env
 4. do the following command in your code editor terminal: docker compose up -d
 5. and run the python script.